belowlab/COMPADRE/README.md

 # COMPADRE (Alpha)

-COMPADRE uses both genome-wide IBD estimates from the program [PRIMUS](https://primus.gs.washington.edu/primusweb/index.html) and shared segment length- and quantity-based data from the program [ERSA](https://hufflab.org/software/ersa) to build more accurate relationship estimates for each sample pair in a given non-directional graph of possible family members.
+COMPADRE uses both genome-wide IBD sharing estimates from the program [PRIMUS](https://primus.gs.washington.edu/primusweb/index.html) and shared segment length- and quantity-based data from the program [ERSA](https://hufflab.org/software/ersa) to build more accurate relationship estimates for each sample pair in a given non-directional graph of possible family members.
 We aim to extend the number and variety of constructed pedigrees derived from populations with increased admixture and sample missingness.